RattleSN4K3/UT3-Snippet-Mutator-Ammos-AddNew/README.md

 - Use the **_XMutatorAmmoAdd Saver_** button at the left toolbar to save locations into a map profile of the current opened map
 - If you need to edit the locations, you can use the **_XMutatorAmmoAdd Loader_** button to load the locations from the map profile of the current map

 As a note, you can use the advanced menu for each button (rightclick on the button) where you are able to save the profile under a different name.
-Keep in mind, the mutator in the game only loads the map profile with the exact given.
+Keep in mind, the mutator in the game only loads the map profile with the exact given name.

 A map profile is stored in the config file `UTXMutatorAmmoAdd.ini`.
 Such profile would look like this:
 ```